 On May 14, 1954, the prototype 707, dubbed the 367-80, was rolled out and flew on July 15, 1954.

-Douglas would not commit to its DC-8 for another full year and lost over a year in what would be the greatest sales race in aviation history.
+Douglas would not commit to its DC-8 for another full year and thus lost precious time in what would be the greatest sales race in aviation history.

-And because it had not built a prototype and was playing catch up problems arose that were very costly to rectify, which cost it sales and also impaired its ability to compete with Boeing that swept all before it with the Boeing 720 and Boeing 727.
+And because it had not built a prototype and was playing catch up problems arose that were very costly to rectify, damaged sales, and also impaired its ability to compete with Boeing that swept all before it with the slightly smaller 720 and three-engine 727.

 The roll-out of the first DC-8 in early 1958 below.